|

 <Wine type powder>

-The proof of liquid wine is normally approximately 12%.
+The proof of liquid wine is normally approximately

-This means that when dissolving powdered alcohol to produce
+12%.
+This means that when dissolving powdered

 12 cc × 0.7947